ParhamZare/Cabbage/README.md

 # Cabbage

-The Cabbage is a StateManager for React Component and Store Data Directly to indexDB or another Storage like Local/Session Storage.
+The Cabbage is a StateManager for React Component and Store Data Directly to IndexedDB  or another Storage like Local/Session Storage.

 **Architecht of statemanager**